-The Guild has just under 40 branches across the UK at the moment, which operate separately from the main Guild but are affiliated to it.
+The Guild has just over 30 branches across the UK at the moment, which operate separately from the main Guild but are affiliated to it.
 Branches organise their own programmes, tailored to the interests of their members.
 Events typically include some or all of:

 The Guild encourages members to join a local branch and take part in their programme of activities.